Security · data boundaries · production

 Available today

-- Metrics-only platform design
+- Metrics-oriented platform design

 - MFA and RBAC

-- Encryption in transit and at rest
+- Encryption in transit and at rest (as described in policy)

 - Incident response process

-- Security policy and responsible disclosure
+- Published security policy and responsible disclosure

 Planned / roadmap

-- Enterprise SSO (SAML / OIDC)
+- Enterprise SSO (SAML / OIDC) — planned

-- SOC 2 Type II programme
+- SOC 2 Type II — programme in flight, not an attestation claim

-- ISO 27001 programme
+- ISO 27001 — programme in flight, not a certification claim

 How data is handled